 At Throckley Primary School, we are committed to providing a purposeful and empowering curriculum that fully prepares learners for their next steps.
 We believe that computing is integral to all aspects of life and with this in mind, we endeavour to ensure that children develop a positive and enthusiastic attitude towards computing that will stay with them beyond their time at our school.
 Computing has the power to make a significant contribution to teaching and learning through experience, conversations and connections, which unite us with the world around us.
-Woven through the three strands of computing, our key concepts of belonging, choice and influence; and the supportive study of significant people and rich stories, ensures children develop their sense of self and their aspirations for the future.
+Woven through the three strands of computing, Computer Science, Digital Literacy and Information Technology, the supportive study of significant people and rich stories, ensures children develop their sense of self and their aspirations for the future.

 At Throckley Primary School, we follow the national curriculum for computing, which aims to ensure that all pupils: